 Explore the dramatic natural beauty of the North Shore from Hanaeli to the enchanting Napali Coast from lush taro fields, pristine beaches and extradoniary sea cliffs.
 It is home to Kauai's premier golf courses.

-Some of the top attractions are the beautiful beaches and Spouting Horn, a blow hole releasing a spout of water up to 20 feet into the air.
+Some of the beautiful beaches and Spouting Horn, a blow hole releasing a spout of water up to 20 feet into the air.
 Explore charming boutiques and dine on Pacific Rim cuisine.
 Be sure to stop at Old Koloa Town rooted in its plantation past.
 Koloa opened its first sugar mill in 1835 and set the precedent for commercial sugar production across the Hawaiian islands.